What is the Counseling Center?

 The Oberlin College Counseling Center psychiatrist will only prescribe stimulant medication for ADHD to students who have had a full psychological assessment and received a diagnosis of ADHD by a qualified provider within the previous three years.
 The assessment process and documentation requirement is described in the section on ADHD under "Info on Specific Issues."

 Is the Counseling Center staff available to speak with parents?

-We do!
 We offer consultation for faculty, staff, and students.
 If you are concerned about a student and unsure about how to handle the situation, give us a call and set up either an in-person or a phone consultation.
-Let the office manager know that is what you are seeking.
+Let the office manager know what you prefer.
 Expect a response within the day you call.

-Does the Counseling Center provide documentation for Emotionally Supportive Animals?
+Does the Counseling Center provide documentation for Emotional Support Animals?